vanezzah/TechLabs-project/README.md

 }
 ```

-##
+## Short description of the program structure
 The venueSearch.py file is the master file of the program.
-The functions that
+The functions that are being used for the search algorithm are organized as a toolbox that is defined in schema.py.
+This file contains classes that are used partly used to define a SQLAlchemy database structure that could be connected to a User Interface.
+Additionally to that all operational funcionalitys of the venue search algorithm are defined as methods of the classes and so are oredered and documented.

 ## Database Errors
 If any errors occur during the processiong of the venue search algorithm try again after deleting the venue.db database file from your directory.
 A fresh database will be created automaticly.